jamesturner-dev/gallry-art/README.md

 - [ ] Publish results of image tests from different providers
 - [ ] Create a LICENSE.md
 - [ ] Create Admin Panel
+- [ ] Move all css to custom away from tailwind